jizusun/jizusun.github.io/_posts/2018-05-17-software-testing-anti-patterns.markdown

 If you only have integration tests, you waste developer time and company money.
 You need **both** unit and integration tests are the same time.
 They are not mutually exclusive.
 There are several articles on the internet that advocate using only one type of tests.
 All these articles are misinformed.
 Sad but true.

-### Anti-Pattern 3 - Having the wrong kind of tests 反模式 3 - 采用了错误类型的测试
+### Anti-Pattern 3 - Having the wrong kind of tests 反模式3 - 采用了错误类型的测试

 Now that we have seen why we need both kinds of tests (unit __and__ integration), we need to decide on __how many__ tests we need from each category.